-Prerequisites: Undergraduate major or equivalent in Speech Pathology, Audiology, or Education of the Deaf; and Psychology 270.
+Prerequisites: Undergraduate major or equivalent in Communicative Disorders or Communicative Sciences; and Psychology 270.
 Bibliographic techniques.
-Methods and exposition of research in the fields of speech pathology and audiology.
+Methods and exposition of research in the fields of speech pathology, audiology, deaf education and speech and hearing sciences.
 Recommended for the first semester of graduate work, and prerequisite to advancement to candidacy.
-601. Seminar in Voice Science (3) Prerequisites: Speech Pathology and Audiology 320 and 321.
-Relationship of basic principles of sound to speech and language.
-Analysis of speech sound production.
-Application of mechanical and electronic equipment to the measurement and control of speech and language.
-602. Seminar in Aphasia (3) Prerequisites: Speech Pathology and Audiology 323 and 539.
-Recommended: Concurrent registration in Speech Pathology and Audiology 626.
-Review and analysis of research in diagnosis and therapy for persons with disorders of symbolization (adult and childhood aphasia).
-Concurrent enrollment in one unit of Speech Pathology and Audiology 626 recommended.
-603. Seminar in Cerebral Palsy (3) Prerequisites: Speech Pathology and Audiology 324 and 539.
-Review and analysis of research in diagnosis and theories of treatment for persons with speech and language disorders associated with cerebral palsy.
-Concurrent enrollment in one unit of Speech Pathology and Audiology 626 recommended.
-604. Seminar in Oro-Facial Anomalies (3) Prerequisites: Speech Pathology and Audiology 321, 340; and 50 hours of supervised Review and analysis of research in diagnosis and therapy for persons with cleft palate and other oro-facial anomalies.
-Concurrent enrollment in Speech Pathology and Audiology 626 605.
-Seminar in Stuttering (3) Prerequisite: Speech Pathology and Audiology 322.
-Recommended: Concurrent enrollment in Speech Pathology and Audiology 626.
+601. Seminar in Speech and Hearing Science (3) Prerequisite: Classified graduate standing.

+Instrumentation and measurement techniques in communicative disorders and sciences.
+Techniques applied to the specific clinical and research areas of speech, hearing and 602.
+Seminar in Language Disorders (3) Prerequisites: Communicative Disorders 423 and 539.
+Recommended prerequisite: Communicative Disorders 531 and 553 and concurrent registration in Communicative Review and analysis of research in diagnosis and therapy for persons with disorders of symbolization.
+May be repeated with new content.
+See Class Schedule for specific content related to children or adults.
+Maximum credit six units applicable on a master's degree.
+603. Seminar in Neuromotor Disorders (3) Prerequisites: Communicative Disorders 524 and 539.
+Review of research in diagnosis and theories of treatment for persons with speech and language disorders associated with cerebral palsy and other neuromotor disorders.
+Concurrent enrollment in one unit of Communicative Disorders 626 recommended.
+604. Seminar in Cranio-Facial Disorders (3) Prerequisites: Communicative Disorders 321, 340; and 50 hours of supervised practicum.
+Review of research in diagnosis and therapy for persons with cleft palate and other cranio-facial disorders.
+Concurrent enrollment in Communicative Disorders 626 recommended.
+Prerequisite: Communicative Disorders 322.
+Recommended: Concurrent enrollment in Communicative Disorders 626.
 Differential diagnosis of stuttering.
 Individual and group therapy for children and adults with dysfluency problems.
-Concurrent registration in one unit of Speech Pathology and Audiology 626 606.
-Seminar in Voice Pathology (3) Prerequisites: Speech Pathology and Audiology 321, 324 and 401.
-Concurrent registration in Speech Pathology and Audiology 626.
+Concurrent registration in one unit of Communicative Disorders 626 606.
+Seminar in Voice Pathology (3) Prerequisites: Communicative Disorders 321, 401, and 524.
+Concurrent registration in Communicative Disorders 626.
 Study of voice problems of structural and functional etiologies.
 Differential diagnosis of vocal anomalies.
 Theories and therapy for vocal problems.
-Concurrent enrollment in Speech Pathology and Audiology 626 required.
-626. Advanced Clinical Practice in Speech Pathology (1) Cr/NC Three hours of laboratory.
+Concurrent enrollment in 626.
+Advanced Clinical Practice in Speech Pathology (1) Cr/NC Three hours of laboratory.

-Prerequisites: A minimum of three units of Speech Pathology and Audiology 326 and/or 346; Speech Pathology and Audiology 340; departmental approval; credit or concurrent registration in appropriate seminar or courses as specified below: A. Aphasia: Speech Pathology and Audiology 531 and 602.
-B. Cerebral Palsy and Neuromotor Anomalies: Speech Pathology and Audiology 539 or 603.
-C. Cleft Palate and Oro-Facial Anomalies: Speech Pathology and Audiology 604.
-D. Stuttering: Speech Pathology and Audiology 322, 605 E. Articulation: Speech Pathology and Audiology 552 or 654 F. Language Disorders: Speech Pathology and Audiology 531, 553.
-G. Voice Pathologies: Speech Pathology and Audiology 606.
+Prerequisites: A minimum of three units of Communicative Disorders 526 and/or 546; Communicative Disorders 340; departmental approval; credit or concurrent registration in appropriate seminar or courses as specified below: - A. Aphasia: Communicative Disorders 531 and 602. - B. Cerebral Palsy and Neuromotor Anomalies: Communicative Disorders 539 or 603. - C. Cleft Palate and Cranio-Facial Anomalies: Communicative Disorders 604. - D. Stuttering: Communicative Disorders 322, 605. - E. Articulation: Communicative Disorders 552 or 654. - F. Language Disorders: Communicative Disorders 531, 553. - G. Voice Pathologies: Communicative Disorders 606.
 Supervised work with representative advanced speech and language disabilities.
 Twenty-six hours practicum required per unit.
 Maximum credit four units.
 Up to three units may be taken concurrently.
-Maximum credit four units of Speech Pathology and Audiology 626, 645, 646 and/or 656 applicable toward the master's degree.
-Transfer students must enroll in one unit of Speech Pathology and Audiology 326 prior to 626.
-640. Seminar in Psychoacoustics (3) I Prerequisites: Speech Pathology and Audiology 342 and credit or concurrent registration in Speech Pathology and Audiology 600.
+Maximum credit four units of Communicative Disorders 626, 645, 646 and/or 656 applicable toward the master's degree.
+Transfer students must enroll in one unit of Communicative Disorders 526 prior to 626.
+640. Seminar in Psychoacoustics (3) I Prerequisites: Communicative Disorders 542 and credit or concurrent registration in Communicative Disorders 600.
 Psychophysical concepts underlying clinical audiology.
 Relationship of audiologic test results to the conditions under which they were obtained.
 (Formerly numbered Speech Pathology and Audiology 644.)
-644. Medical Audiology (3) II Prerequisites: Speech Pathology and Audiology 345 and credit or concurrent registration in Speech Pathology and Audiology 600.
+644. Medical Audiology (3) II Prerequisites: Communicative Disorders 545 and credit or concurrent registration in Communicative Disorders 600.
 Problems of diagnosis, referral and report writing.
 Testing in medical setting and medically significant hearing pathologies.

-Recommended Speech Pathology and Audiology 640.
+Recommended Communicative Disorders 640.
 (Formerly numbered Speech Pathology and Audiology 640.)
-645. Advanced Clinical Practice in Audiologic Assessment (1) Cr/NC Prerequisite: Speech Pathology and Audiology 345.
+645. Advanced Clinical Practice in Audiologic Assessment (1) Cr/NC Prerequisite: Communicative Disorders 545.

 Three hours of laboratory.